Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week5/README.md

    - The Pods are crashing because it is missing a required environment variable configuration `DO_YOU_LIKE_CATS`.
 How can we add this configuration in?
      - *Even though we can add the env var when we build application or image, for environment specific variables, we should aim to only configure them at the point of deployment.*

-9.  `MeowApplication` has an endpoint `/meow`.
+9.  `MeowApplication` has an endpoint `/meow` on port `8080`.
 It works by first calling `CatApplication` internally for the list of cats and then processing their meows.
     - Test out the `/meow` endpoint and debug the problem
     - For ease of testing, can we try out `curl` commands from within a `MeowApplication` Pod to see what works?